Editorial Standards

 Form 2210‑F Part III compares the required annual payment to what you actually paid by January 15.
 The difference is the underpayment.
 The penalty is interest on that underpayment from January 15 to the earlier of your payment date or the filing due date, typically April 15 for calendar‑year individuals.

-The interest rate changes quarterly, and it compounds daily.
+On Form 2210-F the penalty is figured with a single annualized rate applied as simple interest, not daily compounding or a rate that changes quarter to quarter.
 For 2025 the rate for individuals is 7% in every quarter, but do not assume this forever.
 Always check the IRS quarterly interest rate page or let software handle the schedule.

 Posting The Result